-Action: Edit the user profile in Oracle Studio to specify a valid user name and password for the z/OS platform.
+Action: Edit the user profile in Oracle Studio to specify a valid user name and password for the IBM z/OS platform.

-See Also: Setting Up the IBM z/OS Platform in Oracle Studio.
+See Also: Setting Up Run-Time User Access to the IBM z/OS Platform

 Action: Ensure that the daemon is started from an APF-authorized account that is allowed to check for system user names and passwords.